 “Nominee” means a person or persons nominated by a player who may handle a card or cards and/or place wagers on behalf of that player;

+15.4 Notwithstanding rules 5.14 and 8.2, where dealing style B is adopted, the Dealer may (at his/her discretion) at the start of a round of play either:

-15.4 Notwithstanding rule 5.14 and 8.2 of the rules of baccarat, where dealing style B is adopted, after the initial 4 cards are dealt face down and after all wagers are on the table, the Dealer shall call “No more bets.
+(a) require a wager to be placed on the table before dealing the initial 4 cards face down and after all remaining wagers (if any) are placed on the table call “No more bets”; or

+(b) deal the initial 4 cards face down and then call “No more bets” after all wagers are placed on the table or a reasonable period of time (as determined by the Casino Operator in its discretion) has elapsed during which wagers could have been placed on the table.
+Where no wagers are placed on the table, the Casino Operator may at its discretion:

+nonetheless deal a Free Hand without any wager being placed, provided that the Casino Operator first signals its intention to do so by displaying a notice or indicating to that effect on the table; or

+call “No more bets” after a reasonable period of time (as determined by the Casino Operator in its discretion) has elapsed during which wagers could have been placed on the table and complete dealing the hand.

-For the avoidance of doubt, where dealing style A or C is adopted, rules 5.14 and 8.2 of the rules of baccarat prevail.
+For the avoidance of doubt, where dealing style A or C is adopted, rules 5.14 and 8.2 shall prevail.

 15.5 At the request of the player on whose behalf a nominee is acting, the Games Supervisor or Casino Supervisor may direct the dealer to pass:

-(i) the first of the initial 2 cards drawn for the Player’s Hand or Banker’s Hand as the case may be to either a nominee or to the player on whose behalf the nominee is acting; and
+(a) the first of the initial 2 cards drawn for the Player’s Hand or Banker’s Hand as the case may be to either a nominee or to the player on whose behalf the nominee is acting; and

-(ii) the second card of the initial 2 cards drawn for the Player’s Hand or Banker’s Hand as the case may be to a nominee or alternatively to the player on whose behalf the nominee is acting.
+(b) the second card of the initial 2 cards drawn for the Player’s Hand or Banker’s Hand as the case may be to a nominee or alternatively to the player on whose behalf the nominee is acting.